KranKRival/NxLink-PUI/README.md

 1.Open HB Menu and click on Y key

-2.click on start.sh to open the tool
+2.click on Nxlink_start.sh to open the tool

 3.browse nro file / enter Switch Ip adress